 Based on significant contributions to the International Guide Academy and the Travel and Tourism Industry, as well as 10 or more years of instructing at IGA, Connie Dineen, Sid Wilson, and Doug Paterson recently were named as "Senior Instructors".

 Connie instructs in both of the IGA courses.
-She is currently doing Tours associated with the Smithsonian Institute in Washington, D.C.
+She is currently doing tours to Cuba for Friendly Planet Travel.
 Most of her assignments have been in the USA and Canada and have been on motorcoaches and cruise ships.
 Connie has researched and planned routes for Saga Holidays as well as being a Tour Director for them.
 She continues her work as a senior instructor at IGA in the USA, Canada and Mexico and aboard the Norwegian Dawn and Norwegian Star, in addition to continuing to be an active Tour Director.
+She is also a volunteer at the Governor's Mansion in Denver and is a model for vintage clothing fashion shows.
 In 2011: "I was awarded the Quarto Mondo Award from International Travel News which means that I have traveled to over one fourth of the world's countries."
+She has visited 46 of the 50 US states and over 70 countries.
 Contact Connie if you wish at: firstname.lastname@example.org